How to cut feed costs with fodder

 Right now, my operation is a more hands-on approach than most others.
 I’m fine with that because I currently have the time to do it.
 Eventually, I’ll add automatic misters.
 I’ll also be adding a sink in the shed in the next few weeks so that cleaning the trays between cycles is easier.

-I think in the future I will start to just sprout the seed for my chickens, instead of growing it out the full 7-9 days.
-Currently, as I mentioned above, I harvest the greenery for my rabbits and give the root mat to the chooks.
+In the coming months, I will just sprout the seed for my chickens, instead of growing it out the full 7-9 days.
+Currently, as I mentioned above, I harvest the greenery for my rabbits and give the root mat to the chooks in addition to chicken feed.

 If I just sprout the seed, I will let the seed be in trays for 3-4 days instead of 7-9 days.
 I’ll also add BOSS (black oil sunflower seeds) and other types of grain to sprout as a way to increase the nutrition of the tray.